Nainik2509/Covid_antd/README.md

 - Run `npm install | yarn`
 - Create an `.env` file and add your configuration as per your need similar to reference file `.env.example`
-- You can add your base url for API's and apis endpoints from `/src/redux/apiEndPoints.ts`
+- You can add your base url for API's and apis endpoints in `/src/redux/apiEndPoints.ts`
-- ## Auth data.
+- ### Auth data.
   - Dummy Email & Password for logging in :
     - Email: `whiteshark@crest.com` | Password: `111111`
 - Run `npm start | yarn start` -> to start the app.